-• What did the Commonwealth environmental water contribute towards the restoration of the hydrological flow regime?
+What did the Commonwealth environmental water contribute towards the restoration of the hydrological flow regime?

-The Hydrology Theme focuses on the evaluation of the contribution of Commonwealth water for the environment to the restoration of the flow regime throughout the Basin, to the benefit of water-dependent ecosystems.
+The Hydrology Theme focuses on the evaluation of the contribution of Commonwealth environmental water to the restoration of the flow regime throughout the Basin, to the benefit of water-dependent ecosystems.
 Hydrological assessment is undertaken at valley and Basin scale and reports on 4 features of the Basin's flow regime: base flows, freshes, lateral hydrological connectivity with the floodplain and longitudinal hydrological connectivity downstream through the Basin.
-Evaluation of the contribution of Commonwealth water for the environment to flow regimes is based on a comparison of observed streamflow conditions with a hypothetical "no environmental water" scenario (the counterfactual).
+Evaluation of the contribution of Commonwealth environmental water to flow regimes is based on a comparison of observed streamflow conditions with a hypothetical "no environmental water" scenario (the counterfactual).

 The outputs of the Hydrology Theme intersect with other Themes and are used to inform the broader evaluation of Commonwealth environmental water at the Basin scale.
 Improvements are being made in methods for determining the extent of inundation and lateral and longitudinal connectivity (Table 3.2).
-The Hydrology evaluation is undertaken by Ashmita Sengupta and team.
+The Hydrology evaluation is undertaken by Ashmita Sengupta (CSIRO) and the Alluvium team.